anehrani/Finance_Data_Study/README.md

 - [**Statistical Utilities**](statn/docs/statistical_tools.md): Standalone tools for entropy checks, stationarity tests, and Monte Carlo Permutation Tests.

 ## Application Summary
-The primary application of `statn` is to eliminate "guessing" in trading strategy design by replacing intuition with a rigorous, math-driven pipeline:
+The primary application of this library is to eliminate "guessing" in trading strategy design by replacing intuition with a rigorous, math-driven pipeline:

 1.  **Ensuring Stationarity**: Validating that indicators don't drift and remain mathematically stable over time.
 2.  **Information Content (Entropy)**: Using entropy checks to ensure indicators provide real signal rather than clumped noise.